Working From Home Tips For Teachers

 1. Focus on the NOW

-When you’re dealing with a life-limiting disease, or cancer, you can’t afford to focus on the past or spend time trying to predict the future — you need to focus on the present.
-Grieving the loss of normal you had in the past or worrying what the future holds means you miss out on the magic happening in the present.
+When you’re dealing with a life-limiting disease or cancer, you can’t afford to focus on the past or spend time trying to predict the future — you need to focus on the present.
+Grieving the loss of the normal you had in the past or worrying about what the future holds means you miss out on the magic happening in the present.

 COVID-19 is proving to be a rapidly evolving situation and you can’t tell what will happen from one day to the next.